zzamboni/resume-toolkit/README.md

 ]
 ```

 `<publications>` is replaced with the generated publications base filename for the current resume, and `<resume>` is replaced with the main resume file stem.
 If `links` is present but empty (`[]`), no floating links are rendered.
-Icon names can be plain Font Awesome names like `file-pdf`, or Font Awesome style strings copied from their site such as `fa-regular fa-file-pdf` or `fa-brands fa-github`.
+Icon names can be plain Font Awesome names like `file-pdf`, or Font Awesome style strings like `fa-regular fa-file-pdf` or `fa-brands fa-github`.

 The same `pubSections` / `pubSectionTitles` configuration applies both to the standalone publications PDF and to inline publications rendered inside the resume PDF.